mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 The internal mechanisms to exchange interface information, their format and whether the interface information contains an indication that a 4o6RA is involved are out of the scope for this document.

+The resulting architecture is shown in {{fig_4o6LDRA}} where the Relay Agent is implementing 4o6RA and LDRA, and has an internal interface to propagate topology information from 4o6RA to LDRA.

 ~~~aasvg